-How to Stripe Your Cards
+How to Stripe Your Punch Cards

 If it's vital that your cards stay in order, we strongly recommend that you stripe your cards.
 This was a standard technique in the days of punch cards.